terraform-community-modules/tf_aws_ecs_pganalyze/README.md

 Changelog
 =========

-0.0.1 - Initial release.
+1.0.0 - Initial release.

 License
 =======

-This software is released under the MIT License (see `LICENSE.md`).
+This software is released under the MIT License (see `LICENSE`).